Via Alpina 1 Switzerland: Bärentrek

 Is the Via Alpina 1 Safe?

 The Via Alpina 1 is generally a safe trip.
-The mountain trails on the Via Alpina 1 are partly steep, narrow and exposed and require a certain amount of security.
+The mountain trails on the Via Alpina 1 are partly steep, narrow and exposed and require a certain amount of experience.
 Make a realistic assessment of your current condition and take it into account when planning your trek.
 It is advisable not to undertake difficult routes alone.

 The Via Alpina 1 is very well signposted with yellow signs at crossings and with white-red-white markings on trees and rocks.
-The path is clearly marked and easy to follow.
+The path is clearly marked and is easy to follow.
 However, if you need to ask for directions, there are several huts and restaurants along the way where you can stop, have a bite to eat and ask for help.

 Is the Via Alpina 1 Safe?

-There are numerous possibilities for hiking in the Alps, and Switzerland offers some of the most beautiful routes such as the Tour du Mont Blanc or the Kesch Trek.
+There are numerous possibilities for hiking in the Alps, and Switzerland offers some of the most beautiful routes such as the Tour du Mont Blanc and the Kesch Trek.
 All treks can be done on your own or with a guide.
-However, most trails are designed as routes that you can follow on your own.
+However, most trails are designed as self-guided routes that you can follow on your own.
 The Bear Trek, like most other routes in Switzerland, is clearly marked and can be followed without a guide.

 Not sure yet or want to discuss your plans for the Via Alpina 1 with one of our trekking experts?
 Get in touch today and turn your dreams into memories!

-Safe hiking tips for the Via Alpina 1
+Safe Hiking Tips for the Via Alpina 1

-When you go on walking holidays it is wise to be aware of a few points.
+When going on walking holidays it is wise to be aware of a few points.
 Even if this is not your first time, you should never underestimate the mountains.
-Good tour planning and compliance with the regulations on the mountains will significantly increase safety.
+Good tour planning and compliance with the regulations in the mountains will significantly increase safety.
 To ensure that your hiking holiday is a safe and enjoyable experience, here below you can find a list of 8 recommendations for safe hiking in the mountains:

 • Know your limits

 Hiking the Via Alpina 1 is the perfect outlet to escape from daily life.
 It is an endurance sport along with a beautiful nature experience with a positive effect on body and mind —as long as one is in good shape and has a realistic picture of one's possibilities and limits—.
 Never overestimate yourself or underestimate the route.
 Don't overdo it!
-Always choose the slower variant and take more time for your plans.
+Always choose the slower option and take more time for your plans.
 Hiking under time pressure is not fun and at too fast a pace it can be dangerous.
 Be wise!

 • Plan carefully

 Good planning is half the work!
-Hiking maps, literature, the Internet and expert advice are invaluable when planning the route in the Via Alpina 1 and enable you to determine the length, altitude difference, difficulty and conditions of the hike.
+Hiking maps, literature, the Internet and expert advice are invaluable when planning the route of the Via Alpina 1 and enable you to determine the length, altitude difference, difficulty and conditions of the hike.
 When planning group treks, the itinerary should always be planned for the weakest member of the group!
 The weather in the mountains can change incredibly quickly and rain, wind and cold all increase the risk factor.
-For this reason, always check the weather forecast beforehand and contact our trekking experts to find your way around before you start.
+For this reason, always check the weather forecast beforehand and contact our trekking experts to find your way before you start.

 • Be fully equipped

 Equipment is everything.
 In the most extreme case, it makes the difference between life and death, and in any case, it definitely makes the difference between having fun and having a bad time.
 Food and water, sunscreen and waterproof and warm clothes must always be in your backpack, as well as a first aid kit and a mobile phone with a full battery (in case there is an emergency).
-However, packing light makes walking easier, so don't take too much extra luggage with you.
+However, packing light makes hiking easier, so don't take too much extra luggage with you.
 Your equipment should always be suitable for the terrain you'll be hiking on in the Via Alpina 1.

 • Wear suitable footwear